Gay, bisexual and men who have sex with men are disproportionately affected by poor sexual health and high rates of infection for most STIs.

 This will depend on the type of test.
 Some of the ‘finger prick’ tests will have a result in minutes, like M-test, while others may take a week or so to get results back from a lab.

 If you have been at a significant risk of HIV, a sexual health clinic will try and speed your results up.
-You will be told when your results will be ready and if you will have to come back to the same clinic to receive them.
+You will be told when your results will be ready and whether you will have to come back to the same clinic to receive them.

 Testing Negative - what does it mean and what happens next?